Five Canadians recognized for their contributions to improving the lives of resident doctors in Canada

-Two resident doctors, a family physician, a specialist in internal medicine and respirology, and a program administrator are being honoured for their contributions to improving the lives of resident doctors in Canada.
-The awards are granted annually by Resident Doctors of Canada (RDoC), a not-for-profit organization that represents over 9,000 resident doctors across Canada.
+Two resident doctors, a cardiologist, a radiologist, and a program administrator are being honoured for their contributions to improving the lives of resident doctors in Canada.
+The awards are granted annually by Resident Doctors of Canada (RDoC), a not-for-profit organization that represents over 10,000 resident doctors across Canada.

-The awards will be presented on Sunday, April 17 2016 in Montreal, in conjunction with the Canadian Conference on Medical Education.
+The awards will be presented on Sunday, April 29, 2018 in Halifax, in conjunction with the Canadian Conference on Medical Education.

 RDoC Puddester Award for Resident Wellness Recipients

 The RDoC Puddester Award for Resident Wellness recognizes individuals who work to improve the wellness of residents across Canada.
-This year’s award recognizes two individuals.
+This year’s award recognizes two individuals from the University of Toronto.

 RDoC Mikhael Award for Medical Education Recipients